MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-api-aspnet-sign-in.md

 ---
-title: "Quickstart: Sign in users and call a web API that is protected by the Microsoft identity platform"
+title: "Quickstart: Call a web API that is protected by the Microsoft identity platform"
 description: In this quickstart, you download and modify a code sample that demonstrates how to protect an ASP.NE web API by using the Microsoft identity platform for authorization.
 author: henrymbuguakiarie
 manager: CelesteDG
 ms.author: henrymbugua
 ms.custom: devx-track-csharp, scenarios:getting-started, "languages:aspnet-core", mode-api,
-ms.date: 12/03/2024
+ms.date: 01/31/2024
 ms.reviewer: jmprieur
 ms.service: identity-platform